na5la77/nawy-technical-task/README.md

 To run the application locally using Docker, follow these steps:

-1. Set the Docker environment variable to `TRUE` in the frontend configuration file.
+1. Set the Docker environment variable to `TRUE` in the client configuration file (.env).
 2. Then run the following command:
    ```bash
    docker-compose up --build